AD Ray Tanner and Head Coach Chad Holbrook met with the media Monday morning

 2011 South Carolina Baseball Banquet

 Jerry Meyers is the associate head coach for South Carolina.
-Meyers recently completed his second year as assistant head coach for the baseball team as well as his 11th year associated with the Gamecock baseball program.
+Meyers is in his 12th year associated with the Gamecock baseball program.
 Meyers, who served as an assistant at South Carolina from the 1997-2004 seasons, returned to Carolina in August of 2010 to coach the pitchers following six years as head coach at Old Dominion.

+In 2012, the Gamecocks finished with a 2.97 earned runs average.
+Opponents would hit just .221 as Carolina finished the year in the CWS Championship Series and with a 49-20 overall record.
 Meyers' pupils included senior left-hander Michael Roth, who concluded his impressive career by being named the 2011-12 SEC H. Boyd McWhorter Male Scholar-Athlete of the Year and earning a spot on the 2012 CWS All-Tournament team.
 He would also receive the President's Award, the top honor given to a South Carolina student-athlete.
 Roth ended his stellar career with three CWS records including career starts (8), career innings pitched (60.1) and career hit batsmen (7).
 Roth's career ERA of 1.49 is the fifth lowest among all pitchers with at least 30.0 career IP at the CWS.
-Roth became the first player to start in the championship game of an CWS in three different years.
+Roth became the first player to start in the championship game of a CWS in three different years.
 Jim Withers of Southern California (1960, 1961) is the only other player to even start in two.
 Roth was a ninth round MLB Draft selection by the Los Angeles Angels of Anaheim.
-Junior right-hander Matt Price also was under Meyers tutelage.
+Junior right-hander Matt Price also was under Meyers' tutelage.
 Price earned second-team All-SEC honors and continued his dominance on the mound in the postseason.
 He set a record for career wins at the CWS with five and tied the CWS career appearance record as he made 13 appearances in the CWS, tying Texas' J. Brent Cox (2003-04-05).
 Price was a seventh round MLB Draft selection and signed with the Baltimore Orioles.
 Price finished his career with the Garnet & Black as the career record holder in saves (43) and appearances (102) as well as the SEC career record in saves.

 In 2011, Meyers oversaw a pitching staff that was among the best in school history, on the way to the school's second consecutive national championship.
 The Gamecock hurlers won 55 games and compiled a 2.45 earned run average, the best mark by a Gamecock pitching staff in the past 36 seasons.
 Opponents hit just .227 against the Gamecocks.